 ENV 399 – Topics in Environmental Studies w/Lab4

-The Environmental Studies program also offers minors in the following areas:
+The School of Marine and Environmental programs also offers minors in the following areas:

-Students wishing to pursue teacher certification in Life Science can complete a double major with Environmental Science and Secondary Education or a major in Secondary Education and a concentration in Environmental Science.
-For more information, see the Secondary Education catalog page.
+Students wishing to pursue teacher certification in Life Science can complete a double major with Environmental Science and Middle and Secondary Education or a major in Middle and Secondary Education and a concentration in Environmental Science.
+For more information, see the Middle and Secondary Education catalog page.

 Students in this major can participate in the pre-health graduate school preparation tracks.